Bagito

 Bagito (lit.
-Novice) is a 2014 Philippine teen drama television series based on the Wattpad series of the same title by Noreen Capili.
-Directed by Onat Diaz and Jojo A. Saguin, it is top-billed by Nash Aguas, Alexa Ilacad and Ella Cruz.
-The series premiered on ABS-CBN's Primetime Bida evening block and worldwide on The Filipino Channel from November 17, 2014 to March 13, 2015, replacing Pure Love and was replaced by Inday Bote.
+Novice) is a Philippine television drama teen series broadcast by ABS-CBN.
+The series is based on the Wattpad series of the same title by Noreen Capili.
+Directed by Onat A. Diaz and Jojo A. Saguin, it stars Nash Aguas, Alexa Ilacad and Ella Cruz.
+It aired on the network's Primetime Bida line up and worldwide on TFC from November 17, 2014, to March 13, 2015, replacing Pure Love and was replaced by Inday Bote.

 Plot

 Drew (Nash Aguas) is a teenager forced to face the responsibilities of being a young father because of his huge mistake.
 How will Drew's newly born child change his life and the lives of his loved ones?
 Is he ready to leave his childhood behind and face the difficulties of being a young father?
 How will Drew's parents help and guide him as he enters the "real world"?

 Summary

 Enjoying a teenage life, second year high school teen Andrew Medina (Nash Aguas) looks forward to maturity.
 After a one-night stand results in the unplanned pregnancy of an attractive and brilliant college student named Vanessa Bueno (Ella Cruz), Andrew thinks he committed a huge mistake and takes the responsibilities of teenage fatherhood, changing both his and his love ones' lives.
 When his son Albert, nicknamed Albie, is born, Drew faces the many realities of being a father and manages to succeed.
-However, it would be found out through a DNA test that he is not the child's real father and Vanessa placed the weight on him due to his being responsible.
+However, it would be found out through a DNA test that he is not the child's real father and Vanessa only used him as a cover up.
 After a tearful parting of ways between Drew and Albie, Vanessa reconciles with her former boyfriend and Albie's biological father, bullying campus jock Ralph (Alexander Diaz).
 As he accepts the responsibilities of being a father, he begins to act more responsible but later returns to his vices like drinking, partying, gambling, and drug usage, making him abuse his son.
 Andrew will later fight for the Albie's custody and to adopt him once again after seeing Ralph's actions, with the help of Camille, who also wanted to adopt the child.